eslint/eslint/docs/rules/space-unary-ops.md

 This rule enforces consistency regarding the spaces after `words` unary operators and after/before `nonwords` unary operators.

+For `words` operators, this rule only applies when a space is not syntactically required.
+For instance, `delete obj.foo` requires the space and will not be considered by this rule.
+The equivalent `delete(obj.foo)` has an optional space (`delete (obj.foo)`), therefore this rule will apply to it.

 Examples of unary `words` operators:

 ```js